ImperialDyson/SummerShow/2019/collections/_research/res_audio-experience-design/audio_experience_design.md

 #### Isaac Engel (Audio Experience Design, Imperial College London)
 #### Lorenzo Picinali (Audio Experience Design, Imperial College London)

-Humans localise sounds by (unconciously) analysing tiny differences between the left and right ear signals, as well as directiondependent spectral information.
+Humans localise sounds by (unconsciously) analysing tiny differences between the left and right ear signals, as well as directiondependent spectral information.

 In Virtual Reality (VR), we can emulate such cues and effectively trick the brain into perceiving sounds at a given location, even if they are actually played through headphones.